 The Golden City actually offers an abundance of free places to see, things to do, and ways to explore its history back into the 1800s.
 And that doesn’t even account for the completely complimentary charm of just walking around S.F.’s enigmatic neighborhoods.
 Hello, Mission District and Chinatown!, to namecheck a couple of top targets.
+Even for a quick visit, you’ll want o spend at least 4 days in San Francisco.
 (Bonus: The city’s storied hills will work wonders on your glutes. 🍑)

 Traveling to San Francisco doesn’t need to burn a hole in your pocket, either — which is why you should consider booking your trip on Wanderu.
 By plugging in your point of origin and destination, you can find the very cheapest deals on bus, train and plane travel, all in the same search.

 To help you navigate the top free attractions in the Bay Area, we’ve put together the following list of 15 must-hit destinations — all of which are entirely on the house.
 We’ve even broken them down by category, so jump ahead to your favorite subject, scroll through them all below, or check out things to do in San Fran with kids.

 And, for the love of Northern California, remember to pack a sweater.

 1. City Lights Bookstore